Skip navigation

 People experiencing mental health emergencies need care, not law enforcement.

 But in a mental health emergency, what you receive is drastically different depending on where you live.
 In New South Wales, the police continue to take primary responsibility in responding to mental health emergencies.
-This approach continues to have fatal & tragic consequences.
-In NSW mental illness is linked to almost half of all police critical incidents.
+In 2022 the New South Wales police recorded 61,164 incidents in relation to people experiencing a mental health emergency where there was not an associated criminal offence.

 But it doesn't have to be this way.
 Governments around Australia and overseas have changed how they care for people in mental health distress.
 The UK, SA, TAS, and ACT all respond to mental health emergencies with healthcare workers in the lead, not police.